 The majority of cannabis users (both those who use it medicinally and those who use it recreationally) said that the COVID-19 outbreak would have no effect on their desire to buy and consume cannabis.

-Indeed, following on from this, many dispensaries have seen a recent upturn in mass sales, suggesting that consumers are bulk buying so that they can still use cannabis even in the event of a quarantine or lockdown as we have seen in many countries.
+Indeed, following on from this, many dispensaries have seen a recent upturn in mass sales, suggesting that consumers are bulk buying so that they can still use cannabis even in the event of quarantine or lockdown as we have seen in many countries.
+For example, many people are stocking up on their favourite cannabis gummies to get them through any isolation periods they need to sit through.

 To highlight this, there have been several reports from throughout Europe and in parts of North America, that consumers have been buying significant amounts, leading in several places to reports of record-breaking sales.